 - call a general meeting with shareholders within five weeks, pass a resolution for voluntary winding up and appoint an insolvency practitioner as a liquidator, and

 - advertise your resolution for voluntary winding up in The Gazette within 14 days of passing the resolution.

 Closing an insolvent company

-A Creditors’ Voluntary Liquidation must be used to close down companies which cannot pay their bills or whose liabilities exceed their assets.
+A Creditors’ Voluntary Liquidation (CVL) must be used to close down companies that cannot pay their bills or whose liabilities exceed their assets.
 This is the most common type of liquidation and needs to be proposed by a director.
 A meeting of shareholders must be called and a 'winding-up resolution' agreed upon by at least 75% (by value of shares) of shareholders.
 The resolution must be sent to Companies House within 15 days and advertised in The Gazette within 14 days.
 An authorised insolvency practitioner also needs to be appointed as a liquidator.